 There are a number of time-honored Christ School traditions that help define our community life.
-Christ School is not just a place, it is a community of students, faculty and their families.
+Christ School is not just a place, it is a community of students, faculty, and their families.
 Long after we are gone, Christ School and its students will carry forth the name of this school only if they know how to carry forth its traditions.
-Faculty and students are encouraged to learn them as they will contribute in understanding the community both past and present.
+Faculty and students are encouraged to learn them as they will contribute in understanding the community, both past and present.

-- Every morning the school awakens to the sound of the bell ringing in St. Joseph's Chapel.
+- ♦ Every morning the school awakens to the sound of the bell ringing in St. Joseph's Chapel.
 The rhythm of the ringing is called Angelus, and it is sounded by one of two students who fill the roles of Sacristan and Verger.
-Angelus also rings in the evening before dinner, as well as at the beginning of worship services.
+Angelus also rings at the beginning of worship services.
 Make sure you stop, and reflect on your day in silence, as this is a time for prayer and thanksgiving.
 There are times when you will hear a sporadic ringing late in the evening.
-It is the way generations of Christ School athletic teams have signaled victories and their safe arrival home. - The large grassy area between the Dining Hall and Wetmore (Main School building) is sacred ground known as "Yard A." Yard A is the site of the original school building and considered sacred ground by all.
-One of the traditions at Christ School is that no one walks on Yard A. Exceptions are made for those who raise and lower the flags, those assigned to Yard A for job period or afternoon moving, and anyone participating in graduation ceremonies. - ♦ All seniors have special privileges.
+It is the way generations of Christ School athletic teams have signaled victories and their safe arrival home. - ♦ The large grassy area between the Dining Hall and Wetmore (Main School building) is sacred ground known as "Yard A." Yard A is the site of the original school building and considered sacred ground by all.
+One of the traditions at Christ School is that no one walks on Yard A. Exceptions are made for those who raise and lower the flags, those assigned to Yard A for job period or afternoon mowing, and anyone participating in graduation ceremonies. - ◆ All seniors have special privileges.
 For example, only seniors are permitted to use the front door of Wetmore.
 Underclassmen must enter and exit via other doors.
-Only after Tapping, a ceremony at the end of the year when there is a changing of student leadership, can the rising senior class assume the responsibilities and privileges associated with seniors. - ◆ Asheville School Week occurs late in October each year and culminates with "The Game", a football game played between Christ School and its respected rival, Asheville School.
+Only after Tapping, a ceremony at the end of the year when there is a changing of student leadership, can the rising seniorclass assume the responsibilities and privileges associated with seniors. - ♦ Asheville School Week occurs late in October each year and culminates with "The Game", a football game played between Christ School and its respected rival, Asheville School.
 The week leading up to "The Game" is full of anticipation and festivities including banner making, the senior/faculty basketball game, a Talent Show, and a special highlight: the bonfire.
 The intense rivalry has been enjoyed by both schools since the first game played in 1911. - ◆ On occasion during the school year the Head of School will surprise the students and faculty with a "Head of School's Holiday."
-Classes are cancelled for the day and are supplemented with activities and leisure time for the entire school community.
-The "holiday" usually marks a reward or a special occasion which the entire community celebrates.
+Classes are cancelled for the day or a portion of the day and are supplemented with activities and leisure time for the entire school community.